hl2vr/hl2vr.github.io/_pages/manual.md

 *Half-Life 2: VR Mod* aims to support both right- and left-handed players.
 If you change the primary hand, all controls will be swapped accordingly.
 For example, if you enable left-handed mode, then you will hold weapons in your left hand and move with the right stick.
-If you still want movement to be on the left stick, you will have to customize the SteamVR controller bindings (or use a community-made preset).
+If you still want movement to be on the left stick, you will have to customize the SteamVR controller bindings (or use a community-made shared preset).

 **The guide below will assume that the right hand is the primary hand and the left hand the off hand.**